GracieteDev/recipe-django/README.md

 - The ability to establish a personal account, enhancing interactivity with the app’s offerings.

-The HealthyRecipy app is designed to fulfill these needs, providing a user-friendly experience that encourages exploration, interaction, and the discovery of nutritious and delicious meal options.
+The Healthy-Recipy App is designed to fulfill these needs, providing a user-friendly experience that encourages exploration, interaction, and the discovery of nutritious and delicious meal options.